It is confusing when working with chilli based spices – what are they, how they differ, and can you substitute one for the other?

 BUT Mexican-Style chilli powder which is used in many other parts of the world, including the US, also contains a range of other spices such as Cumin, Garlic and Oregano.
 Some mixes may even include black pepper, cinnamon, cloves, coriander, mace, nutmeg, or turmeric.
 As a result of the various potential additives, the spiciness of any given chilli powder is variable.
 Different chillies give the chilli powder different taste profiles, and it is generally milder than Cayenne Pepper.

-Kashmiri Chilli Powder is made from a long Kashmiri chilli that is relatively mind in taste, but which, like paprika, gives off a lovely deep red colour.
+Kashmiri Chilli Powder is made from a long Kashmiri chilli that is relatively mild in taste, but which, like paprika, gives off a lovely deep red colour.
 If this is not available, use a mix of paprika and normal chilli powder.

 Korean Chilli (available in flakes, powder and paste) is a little different as it has a slight smoky flavour, in addition to being slightly sweet and also quite hot.